developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ### Password
 **WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

+**Applies to Android and Windows Mobile/CE**.
 Specifies the password to be provided automatically when Enterprise Browser is instructed to navigate to any page that requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a password of (“”).
 Enterprise Browser will permit multiple incorrect entries before presenting the 'HTTP 401 Unauthorized' page.
-When used with IE engine, will permit multiple incorrect entries. **Applies to Android and WM/CE**.
+When used with IE engine, will permit multiple incorrect entries.

 **Possible Values**: